-One glance at the gameplay and graphics, and you’ll immediately begin reminiscing about the old classic title that was originally created by Wendell Hicken.
-Well, in case that doesn’t ring a bell, the title was quite popular during the early 1990’s.
-Now according to the maker of this particular online gem, the version brought to light here comes relatively close to the original and even has a few surprises up its sleeve.
+One glance at the gameplay and graphics, and you’ll immediately begin reminiscing about the old classic game that was originally created by Wendell Hicken.
+Well, in case that doesn’t ring a bell, the title was quite popular during the early 1990s.
+Now according to the maker of Scorched Earth 2000, the version brought to light here comes relatively close to the original and even has a few surprises up its sleeve.
 The web gem adds online multiplayer support for up to 8 individuals as well as a wide community and high scores table.
-It’s an open source project that can be played directly through your browser.
+It’s an open-source project that can be played directly through your browser.

 2 – Tank Wars: